 Decentralized finance (DeFi) money market and lending service C.R.E.A.M.
-Finance appears to have been the target of a devastating exploit Wednesday morning that drained over $260 billion in funds, likely the second-largest exploit to date.
+Finance appears to have been the target of a devastating exploit Wednesday morning that drained over $260 million in funds, likely the second-largest exploit to date.

 Cream’s official Twitter account acknowledged the attack in a Tweet: